sevenval/php-ext-css/README.md

 ```

 * Registers a callback for the given token `$type` that will be called
-  while the tokenization.
+  during tokenisation.
 The callback gets an info array of the current
   token and context.
-* The callback should return a string with a (new) value that is applied
+* The callback should return a string with a (new) value that replaces
-  to the result string.
-If no string is returned, the original value
+  the given token in the result string.
+If the return value is not a string,
-  is taken.
+  the original value is left unmodified.
-* The `$type` parameter is one of the modifiable `extcss3` class constants
+* The parameter `$type` can be set to any of the `extcss3` Type Constants
+  listed below that are marked as `modifiable`.
-* Only one modifier per type is possible
+* Only one modifier callback per token type is possible.
+Any subsequent call
+  to `::setModifier()` replaces previously set callbacks for the same type.
-* Returns `true` on success
+* Returns `true` on success.
-* Throws exceptions on errors
+* Throws exceptions on errors.

 ```
 public CSS3Processor::dump(string $css) : string
 ```

-* Creates the result string considering the preprocessing and the
+* Applies preprocessing and the registered modifiers to `$css`
-  registered modifiers
+  and returns the resulting string.
-* Throws exceptions on errors
+* Throws exceptions on errors.

 ```
 public CSS3Processor::minify(string $css [, array $vendors ]) : string
 ```

-* Creates the minimized result string considering the registered modifier
+* Returns the minimized result string considering the registered modifiers
-  and the blacklist of vendor prefixes given in the `$vendors` array
+  and the blacklist of vendor prefixes given in the `$vendors` array.
-* Throws exceptions on errors
+* Throws exceptions on errors.

 ### PHP Class Constants